YoeDistro/yoe-distro/docs/updater.md

   - any platform specific setup that needs done
 - Switch root from initramfs to main rootfs

+## Adding updater support for a new machine

+You generally need to do two things to add updater support for you machine:

+1. modify the image recipes to generate update files, initramfs, etc. See examples in `sources/meta-yoe/recipes-core/images/machines/`
+2. configure the updater for your machine.
+See examples in `sources/meta-yoe/recipes-support/updater/files/`

 ## Rationale for single image system

 Most update systems focus on an A/B update system where you ping/pong between